 Todd Mezrah Announces $2,500 Business Athlete Grant for Resilient College Students

-"Through my three decades in business, I've learned that resilience is the single most important quality for long-term success," said Todd Mezrah.
-"This grant is my way of investing in students who have already demonstrated that they can face adversity head-on and emerge stronger.
-These are the future leaders who will drive positive change in their communities and industries."
+“Across three decades in business I’ve found that lasting success hinges on what I call the NGU — Never Give Up — mentality,” said Todd Mezrah.
+“This grant is my way of investing in students who have already shown they can meet adversity head-on and emerge stronger.
+They’re the future leaders who will carry that NGU spirit forward to drive positive change in their communities and industries.”

 The grant is open to any U.S.-based undergraduate or graduate student currently enrolled at an accredited college or university in the United States.
 Unlike many scholarship programs, the Todd Mezrah Business Athlete Scholarship has no GPA requirements and welcomes applicants from all majors and fields of study.